amukiria/ARTap/README.md

-# ARTap
+# ARTap in UNity
-AR Tap to Place project
+this is a AR Tap to place Android app using plavne detection.